PierfrancescoSoffritti/android-youtube-player/README.md

 By default the menu icon is not visible.

 The default `OnClickListener` opens the menu when the menu icon is clicked.
-You can change this behaviour, for example to open a menu with a different UX, like a bottom sheet panel.
+You can change this behavior, for example to open a menu with a different UX, like a bottom sheet panel.
 Obviously if you want a UX different from the one provided by the library, you are responsible for creating your own components.

 *Menu screenshot:*